CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

 ## Exercise 3: Onboard SQL Server to Arc
-In this Exercise you will onboard SQL Server to Azure Arc using Azure Portal and Powershell.
+In this Exercise you will onboard SQL Server to Azure Arc using Azure Portal and PowerShell.

 ## Task 1: Login To Azure Portal